WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><span style="font-size: 24px">🎯 Inference</span></summary>

-To run inference on a new dataset, execute `main.py` using `'infer` mode as illustrated below.
+- To run inference on a new dataset, execute `main.py` using `'infer` mode as illustrated below.
-Input dataframe is appended with predicted probabilities and saved in the given experimental directory.
+- Input dataframe is appended with predicted probabilities and saved in the given experimental directory (`exp_dir`).

 ```
 python -m src.main --config_source <path/to/config> --mode train